waggle-sensor/beehive-server/publishing-tools/docs/digest-readme.md

 001e0610ba16,AoT Chicago,010," Ohio St & Grand Ave Chicago IL",41.891964,-87.611603,AoT Chicago (S) [C]
 ```

+Additional details about a node are contained in the description field.
+The letters
+inside the brackets `[ ]` indicate:

+* `C` - Node equipped with a chemical sensor.
+* `A` - Node equipped with a particular matter sensor.

 ### Sensor Metadata

 The sensor metadata provides additional information about each of the sensors published